Overlooking the cemetery (far left) Golf Club House (formerly Stipendiary Magistrate’s house, centre) and golf course from the Queen Elizabeth Lookout

 I had heard that the Olive Cafe had great coffee so I had to try it out.
 Coconut bread also seems to be a favourite here, so I ordered a flat white and coconut toast with passion fruit jam.
 Soon after I arrived at the The Olive I received a text from Steve to say he had finished with the drone and would meet me at The Olive.
 When my coconut toast arrived I could not believe it – a layer of banana, passion fruit then loads of cream – I won’t have to eat again today, it was delicious.

-Steve’s next appointment was with PJ and Arthur at the Duck Pond (left) to discuss water drainage on the Heritage Area so I tagged along.
+Steve’s next appointment was with PJ and Arthur from the Council at the Duck Pond (left) to discuss water drainage on the Heritage Area so I tagged along.
 There were so many ducks and hens in this special spot, PJ explained that the locals take their older hens when they have finished laying, and they form the community around the Duck Pond and become feral – you are not allowed to feed them!